MattMcAdams/mattmcadams.com/src/posts/working-with-11ty-collections.md

 Because I have to create two collections using the same logic, just pulling from a different source, I chose to make this a function that takes a collection as an argument.

+First, we create a new tag set and loop through each item in the collection, adding the tags as we go.

 ```js
 // Return a list of tags in a given collection
 function getTagList(collection) {